John Capper

 When Dunne left Farnborough, Capper was one of several friends who offered support for his efforts.
 In 1911, one of Dunne's new aeroplanes was exhibited at the Olympia Aero Show, with a placard stating it was "Built to the order of Col. J. E. Capper, R.E."[11]

-In 1910 Capper was transferred to command of the Royal School of Military Engineering at Chatham, marking the end of his aeronautical career.
+He relinquished this position in October 1910 and was placed on half-pay,[12] and promoted to colonel.[13]
+In April 1911 he was transferred to the School of Military Engineering at Chatham as its new commandant,[14] marking the end of his aeronautical career.

 First World War